Products in Stock

 Regular Cleaning

 Sweep away any leaves and debris regularly, and give your deck a good scrub every now and then with a mild cleaner and water.
-Skip the harsh chemicals – they can do more harm than good.
+Skip the harsh chemicals and use a product that is environmentally-friendly such as our composite decking cleaner.

 Inspect and Repair

 Keep an eye out for any signs of wear and tear, like loose boards or cracks.
-Fix them ASAP to prevent bigger problems down the road.
+Fix them as soon as possible to prevent bigger problems down the road.

 Sealing and Staining